jessicaparsons/iOS_Engineer_Portfolio/README.md

 Since I wanted to fully explore Swift Concurrency and SwiftUI, I took my time to build everything properly without rushing.

-## 🔄 Trade-offs and Decisions
-I didn’t make any major trade-offs because I dedicated extra time to the project.
-However:

-- **Hand-coding Image Caching** – Instead of using an external library (like Kingfisher), I implemented my own solution for image caching.
-This took **a lot of time**, but it was a valuable learning experience.
-- **Unit Testing** – While I wrote many tests, I know they could be cleaner.
-As I build more apps, I plan to refine my testing approach.

-## 🏗 Weakest Part of the Project
-- **Unit Testing** – While I aimed for solid test coverage, unit testing isn’t my strongest area.
-I tried to be thorough but would love to improve my ability to write better tests as I develop.

-## Additional Information
-### Meets All Requirements:
-- **Swift Concurrency (`async/await`)** for all async operations.
-- **No third-party dependencies** – fully built with Apple's frameworks.
-- **Custom Image Caching** – avoids redundant network calls.
-- **SwiftUI-Based UI** with iOS 16+ support.
-- **Unit Tests** covering core logic (data fetching, caching).

 ### Future Enhancements:
 - In production, I would meet with the app architect to decide if the favorites should also be saved to the same place as the images are cached, instead of to User Defaults.
 - For future apps, I would still choose to use a third-party library for image caching in production to save development time.

 ## Final Thoughts
 Ovenly was a fun and rewarding project!
 It allowed me to showcase my UI skills, explore Swift Concurrency, and practice manual image caching.
-While unit testing is an area I need to improve, I'm proud of the smooth user experience and thoughtful details built into the app.
+I'm proud of the smooth user experience and thoughtful details built into the app.

 ## 🚀 Built With